PDM4AR/exercises/docs/02-graphsearch.md

 ## Breadth/Depth first search

-As a first exercise we are going to implement Breadth and Depth First Search.
-Moreover, we are going to see Wavefront Planning and Iterative Deepening as practical variants of the algorithms.
+As a first exercise we are going to implement Breadth and Depth First Search (BFS, DFS).
+Moreover, we are going to see Wavefront Planning and Iterative Deepening (ID) as practical variants of the algorithms.

-#### Graph structures
+### Graph structures

 In this exercise we represent a directed graph via an *adjacency list*.
 Note that this is not the only possible representation (e.g. adjacency matrices,...) but it is a very convenient one for graph search problems if the graph is known a priori.